happibivouac/100-days-of-code/log.md

 **Link to work**: [Codepen here](https://codepen.io/benmoot/pen/MrjNPe)

+## Day 2: January 2nd, 2018

+*Progress*: Continued work with the personal portfolio.
+Did further research into CSS and how to get the page looking how I really intended it, instead of an awful placeholder.

+*Thoughts*: I learned some cool CSS things that I hadn't been taught through traditional means, but by going through so many different designs, I've started back at square one.
+So far I'm not off to a great start.

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)